Denis Potvin: Playing career

-After a stellar junior hockey career with the Ottawa 67s, Potvin was drafted first overall in the 1973 NHL Amateur Draft on May 15, 1973, by the struggling expansion New York Islanders.
+Potvin was drafted first overall in the 1973 NHL Amateur Draft on May 15, 1973, by the struggling expansion New York Islanders.
 This team had recorded the worst record in modern NHL history the previous season.
-Right after Bill Torrey drafted Potvin, Montreal Canadiens general manager Sam Pollock approached Torrey, hoping to trade for Potvin.
-Pollock's strategy was to offer a "quick-fix" package of mature players to exchange for the top draft pick.
+Right after Bill Torrey drafted Potvin, Montreal Canadiens general manager Sam Pollock made several offers to Torrey, hoping to trade for Potvin.
+Pollock's strategy was to offer a "quick-fix" package of veteran players to exchange for the top draft pick.
 Torrey ultimately turned down the offer since he felt Potvin would be a long-term asset to his team.

 Upon joining the Islanders, Potvin wanted to wear number 7 on his uniform but was forced to take number 5, as forward Germain Gagnon was wearing number 7.
 Potvin entered the NHL with high expectations; some regarded him as the savior of the Islanders' franchise, and by others as potentially the next Bobby Orr.
 While he did not dominate the game in the same way as Orr, Potvin became an immediate star: He won the Calder Memorial Trophy as rookie of the year in 1973–74 and the James Norris Memorial Trophy as league's top defenceman in 1975–76 ending Orr's eight-year reign.
 At age 22, Potvin scored 31 goals and 98 points, the highest totals by a defenceman other than Orr.
 That year he finished second to Bobby Clarke in the voting for the Hart Memorial Trophy as the NHL's most valuable player.